ArchimedesRocha/Learning_Git/Readme.txt

 * git push origin feature/courses-page
 This procedure is called a "pull request" which will insert our new feature/courses-page into our master repository, through a commit.

+* git pull
+Download file updates for the current branch, after this you will be able to merge.

 * git merge
 Directly insert modifications made to the feature / courses-page branch within the master branch.